 - 1 – 2 Garlic cloves – minced

-- Whisk eggs adding Spices and cheese.
+- Whisk eggs adding cheese, such as parmesan.
 Set aside

 - Heat Olive Oil in frying pan

 - Saute onions, mushrooms, garlic until soft (approximately 3 to 4 minutes)

 - *Add egg mixture.
 Lift edges as eggs cook to allow uncooked mixture to run underneath

 - Let cook on medium heat 2 to 3 minutes